 - 36 months - death of employee, divorce, or dependent loses eligibility status

 COBRA is an acronym for the Consolidated Omnibus Budget Reconciliation Act.
 It is a Federal law that provides employees and dependents who would otherwise lose coverage an opportunity to purchase health benefits for a limited time.

-60 days from loss of loss of coverage or date of employer notification, whichever is later.
+60 days from loss of coverage or date of employer notification, whichever is later.